 - Write out your dream list, then see what parks and hotels can be packaged together; accept that you are unlikely to be able to “see and do it all” in one trip to Orlando

-+ Beware the tax!
++ Beware of the tax!
 All theme park tickets are subject to 6.5% local sales tax.
 Resorts and Hotels are also subject to a 6% tax.
 You’ll need to add this to your Orlando theme parks budget.

 Orlando has so much family fun to offer.
 Unless you are planning to spend a significant amount of time there, you probably won’t be able to visit all of the theme parks in the area.
-You will need to pick and choose according to your time and budget, as well as your kids’ ages and interests, just how many of these theme parks you can fit in one trip.
+You will need to pick and choose, according to your time and budget, as well as your kids’ ages and interests, just how many of these theme parks you can fit in one trip.